 "We know a lot of people struggle to lose weight or even control their weight for a number of different reasons,” said lead researcher Professor Damien Keating of Flinders University, as reported by Science Daily.
 “The findings in this study could mean developing a pill which would target the function of RCAN1 and may result in weight loss."

 Those findings were published last month in the EMBO Reports science journal, with researchers from Flinders University and the University of Texas Southwestern Medical Center concluding that, “Mice deficient for RCAN1 have an elevated metabolic rate and are resistant to diet‐induced obesity.”
-That’s because RCAN1 acts a feedback inhibitor for certain metabolic processes: notably, something called “non‐shivering thermogenesis” (NST) which essentially “expends calories as heat rather than storing them as fat.”
+That’s because RCAN1 acts as a feedback inhibitor for certain metabolic processes: notably, something called “non‐shivering thermogenesis” (NST) which essentially “expends calories as heat rather than storing them as fat.”
 NST is “championed as an effective way to combat obesity and metabolic disease”, the study notes.
 So when RCAN1 is taken out of the equation, calories that would have otherwise been stored as fat get burned away instead.

 To put it another way, Damien explains that blocking RCAN1 helped the body transform white fat—the fat that stores energy and leads to obesity—into brown fat—which produces heat and burns calories, FierceBiotech reports.